QuickBooks Online troubleshooting

 Where to view QuickBooks Online alerts

-If you are having trouble using QuickBooks Online with inFlow, go to inFlow’s Integration settings and look at the error messages that are preventing your orders from syncing.
-(Main Menu > Options > Integrations.)
+If you are having trouble using QuickBooks Online with inFlow, go to inFlow’s Integration settings (select the Integrations button

 We currently support QuickBooks Online US, Canada, UK and AUS.